Louisville, Kentucky: Religion

 The 135,421 Roman Catholic Louisvillians are part of the Archdiocese of Louisville, covering 24 counties in central Kentucky, and consisting of 121 parishes and missions spread over 8124 sqmi.
 The Cathedral of the Assumption in downtown Louisville is the seat of the Archdiocese of Louisville.
 Our Lady of Gethsemani Abbey, the monastic home of Catholic writer Thomas Merton, is in nearby Bardstown, Kentucky, and also in the archdiocese.
-Most of Louisville's Roman Catholic population is of German descent, the result of large-scale 19th-century immigration.
+Louisville's Catholic population descends from various waves of different migrants, ranging from Anglo-Catholics that migrated to western Kentucky from Maryland after the American Revolution, to Irish and German populations that immigrated in the mid-1800s.

 Bellarmine University and Spalding University in Louisville are affiliated with the Roman Catholic Church.

-One in three Louisvillians is Southern Baptist, belonging to one of 147 local congregations.
-This denomination increased in number when large numbers of people moved into Louisville in the early 20th century from rural Kentucky and Tennessee to work in the city's factories; some of these migrants also formed Holiness and Pentecostal churches and Churches of Christ.

 German immigrants in the 19th century brought not only a large Catholic population, but also the Lutheran and Evangelical faiths, which are represented today in Louisville by the Evangelical Lutheran Church in America, the Lutheran Church–Missouri Synod, and the United Church of Christ, respectively.